emora-chat/emora_stdm/README.md

 regular expressions.

 Class `DialogueFlow` is the main class to initialize.
 It defines a state machine that drives natural language conversation.
+State transitions in the state machine (alternately) represent either system or user turns.

 `dialogue_manager = DialogueFlow('start')`
 initializes a new `DialogueFlow` object with `'start'` as the